GridTools/gt4py/CONTRIBUTING.md

 # Check all the files in the repository: -a / --all-files
 pre-commit run -a

-# Run only some of the tools (e.g. flake8)
+# Run only some of the tools (e.g. ruff)
-pre-commit run -a flake8
+pre-commit run -a ruff
 ```

 ### Unit and Regression Tests